DEVOTIONALS

 God is the ultimate source of love, and He is the One we should look

 to for finding real love, happiness, peace and joy.
-Until we turn to Him,
+Until we cozy up to

-we will continue to search for completeness ‘in all the wrong places’.
+Him, we will continue searching for completeness ‘in all the wrong places’.

 know that His Word is true, and know that peace and happiness can